mizraith/TkFontAwesome/README.md

 A library that enables you to use [FontAwesome icons](https://fontawesome.com/v6/icons?o=r&m=free) in your tkinter application.

+### Fork differences
+1. This fork removes sci-kit as a build environment as it seemed to be polluting the installation with lots of unnecesarry libraries.

+2. This version uses the hatch build system.   <hatch build .>

+## More info
 You may use any of the 2k+ _free_ [FontAwesome 6.5 icons](https://fontawesome.com/v6/icons?o=r&m=free).
 The **fill color** and **size** are customized to your specifications and then converted to an object via [tksvg](https://pypi.org/project/tksvg/) that can be used anywhere you would use a `tkinter.PhotoImage` object.